-The journalist and author "Futureface," this year's Common Reading selection talked about surprises and findings on your journey to discover her identity and family history as she engaged in a forum for the common reading on Sept.
+A journalist and author of "Futureface," this year's Common Reading selection, Wagner talked about surprises and findings on her journey to discover her identity and family history as she engaged in a forum for the common reading on Sept.
 18 in Alumni Gym.

 It’s important, useful and empathy-building to find out about all the flaws in your family history.
 But they don’t determine who you are in the present day.

 That was the message that journalist and author Alex Wagner shared Wednesday night during an on-stage discussion with Paula Patch, senior lecturer in English as part of the 2019 Common Reading program.
 Through the program, first-year students and other members of the campus community are invited to read the same work, with the author visiting Elon for a series of forums and a large-public event like Wednesday night’s discussion with Patch.
 The goal is to create a shared intellectual experience each year for Elon’s newest students.